AP sources: Alabama senator has indicated he won't run again

 “I don’t know anybody who knows how to wield power like Shelby does," said David Mowery, an Alabama-based political consultant.

-“I would say that is his greatest accomplishment, to get money allocated to the state for many different projects,” said former Alabama Republican Party Chairman Bill Armistead.
+“I would say that is his greatest accomplishment, to get money allocated to the state for many different projects,” former Alabama Republican Party Chairman Bill Armistead said.

 Alabama's political circles have long braced for a Shelby retirement.
 Armistead said the senator told him during his 2016 bid for reelection that it was his last campaign, but Armistead added the caveat that, “Things change.”
 Several months ago, Shelby told a group of business leaders at a private meeting that he would retire rather than run again, according to a person in attendance who was not authorized to discuss the event and also spoke on condition of anonymity.